 Moreover, fast food chains that advocate for simple ingredients are transparent about it on their websites and ordering systems so that customers know exactly what they're eating.

-Read on to find out which chains use the highest quality ingredients, and next, check out 12 Fast-Food Chains That Use the Lowest Quality Beef.
+Read on to find out which chains use the highest quality ingredients, and next, check out 9 Coffee Chains That Experts Say Serve the Best Quality Coffee.

 Given Panera's mission—"One Panera for a Healthier and Happier World"—it's no surprise that the chain serves up quality eats.
-In 2015, Panera published their "No No List," which bans the use of artificial ingredients.
+In 2015, Panera published its "No No List," which bans the use of artificial ingredients.
 "We simply don't think that we need those ingredients to make great tasting food," Sara Burnett, Head of Panera Food Beliefs and Sustainability, told Eat This, Not That! exclusively.
-Even as the food chain expanded their Mac & Cheese menu options, they kept all ingredients 100% clean.
+Even as the food chain expanded its Mac & Cheese menu options, it kept all ingredients 100% clean.

 Burnett explained that there's a lot that goes on behind the scenes to guarantee clean menu items.
 For example, Panera had to find new ways to keep the colors of their fan-favorite, hand-decorated shortbread cookies vibrant throughout the day.
 Their spring Tulip Cookie uses Vegetable Glycerine, Red Beet Concentrate, and Annatto to get that bright pink color.
 Other chains still use ingredients on Panera's "No No List" for color in their bakery sweets, like the Red Velvet Loaf at Starbucks, which contains the Panera-banned ingredient Maltodextrin.
 "The simplest ingredients often taste better…It is all rooted in putting the best-tasting food on the plate," Burnett explained.